 On April 17, 2009, the Company's share repurchase program adopted on April 18, 2007 expired pursuant to its terms.
 On April 30, 2009, the Company announced that its board of directors authorized a new program for the Company to repurchase up to \$300 million of Herbalife common shares during the following two years, at such times and prices as determined by the Company's management as market conditions warrant.
-On May 3, 2010, the Company's board of directors approved an increase to the share repurchase authorization from \$300 million to \$1 billion.
-In addition, the Company's board of directors approved the extension of the expiration date of the share repurchase program from April 2011 to December 2014.
-The New Credit Facility permits the Company to repurchase its common shares as long as no default or event of default exists and the consolidated leverage ratio specified in the New Credit Facility is not exceeded.
-As of December 31, 2011, the remaining authorized capacity under the Company's share repurchase program was approximately \$477.9 million.
+On May 3, 2010, the Company's board of directors approved an increase to this share repurchase program from \$300 million to \$1 billion.
+In addition, the Company's board of directors approved the extension of the expiration date of this share repurchase program from April 2011 to December 2014.